John Miers (botanist): Life and work

 In 1825 he returned to England, and the following year published Travels in Chile and La Plata, the first of several works documenting the plants of South America.
 Towards the end of the decade he returned to Argentina to work on contracts with the Argentinian mint.
 Political instability ended this work in 1831 and he moved to Rio de Janeiro to fulfil a similar contract with the Brazilian government, returning to England in 1838.
-He was a Fellow of the Royal Society and assisted in the editing of the papers of others, as well as editing his own.
+He was elected Fellow of the Linnean Society in 1838 and a Fellow of the Royal Society in 1843 and assisted in the editing of the papers of others, as well as editing his own.
+He served as a jury for the 1862 and 1867 exhibitions in Paris for which he was honored Commander of the Order of the Rose.

 His most important work was Contributions to the Botany of South America (1870); other well-known works were On the Apocynaceae of South America (1878) and Illustrations of South American Plants (1789-1879).
 Several taxa are named in his honour.

 In 1826, botanist John Lindley, published Miersia, a plant genus in the Amaryllidaceae.
 All 5 known species are native to Chile and Bolivia.
 Then in 1903, botanist Ignatz Urban published a monotypic genus of flowering plants from South America, in the Burmanniaceae as Miersiella also in John Miers's honour.

+Miers was the grandfather of Henry Alexander Miers 1858-1942.